MDAnalysis/MDAKits/docs/source/reviewersguide.rst

 Who can be a reviewer?
 ======================
 We love for members of the community to get involved at all parts of the MDAKit process!
 Contact us if you’d like to be involved with reviewing MDAKit submissions.
+Make a post in on the `MDAKit Discussions`_ and tag *@MDAnalysis/mdakits-reviewers*.

 How does registration work?
 ===========================